Tall Tales & Murder: Production

 The project was commissioned by RTÉ and the BBC for two series and is produced by Avalon in association with Metropolitan Pictures.
 It was co-created by Stuart Carolan and Chris Addison and adapted from the novels by Caimh McDonnell.
 Addison is directing episodes alongside Neasa Hardiman, from a script by Carolan.
 Addison, Carolan, Richard Allen-Turner, Rob Aslett, and Jon Thoday are executive producers for Avalon, with David McLoughlin, and Catherine Tiernan for Metropolitan Pictures.
-Caroline Norris is series producer and Gemma O’Shaughnessy is alao a producer.
+Caroline Norris is series producer and Gemma O’Shaughnessy is also a producer.
 The books had been optioned initially in 2021.

 The cast is led by Ella Lily Hyland, Aidan Gillen, Philippa Dunne and Packy Lee.

 Filming began in Ireland in June 2025.
+First-look images from filming were released in August 2026.

+Broadcast

+The series will premiere on RTÉ on 27 September 2026.